Membership Inference Attacks Against Temporally Correlated Data in Deep Reinforcement Learning: Results and Discussion

 \subsection{Temporal Correlation}

-The results presented so far exhibit the performance of the membership inference attacks against deep reinforcement learning as a result of training the attack classifiers on the temporally correlated data collected from the training set and output of the deep RL model.
-At this point, a question may arise: how do we know that the high performance of the MIAs is the consequence of temporal correlation in the data set?
+The results presented so far exhibit the performance of the MIAs against deep RL as a result of training the attack classifiers on the temporally correlated data collected from the training set and the output of the deep RL model.
+Considering that the training trajectories are decorrelated in the replay buffer as the first step after entering the deep RL trainer oracle, a question arises as to what role the temporal correlation in the data set plays in the vulnerability of deep RL models to MIAs.

-To answer this question, we have performed a set of experiments, where before the data augmentation phase, the temporal correlation between the deep RL training trajectories is broken.
-In particular, we first decorrelate the trajectories through shuffling the tuples of trajectory used in training the deep RL model and subsequently store the decorrelated transition tuples in an auxiliary buffer.
-In the next step, we generate trajectories of the desired length by sampling actions uniformly from the buffer.
-Finally, we pass the collection of decorrelated trajectories to the data augmentation mechanism and train the attack classifiers with the paired trajectories in individual and collective modes.
-Figure \ref{fig:cor-decor} compares the accuracy of the membership inference attack in the correlated mode with that in the decorrelated mode.
-The plots depict that upon the decorrelation of the training trajectories, the adversary's accuracy in inferring RL training members decreases significantly.
-The results show that despite the inevitable input decorrelation imposed by the replay buffer mechanism in the training phase of off-policy deep RL models, the temporal correlation in the training trajectories is channeled to the model output data points.
-Thus, the attack classifiers trained on temporally correlated training data points exhibit higher accuracy in MIA than those trained on decorrelated trajectories.
+To answer this question, we have performed a set of experiments, where prior to the data augmentation phase, the temporal correlation between the deep RL training trajectories is broken.
+In particular, we decorrelate the training trajectories by shuffling their constituent tuples.
+We subsequently store the decorrelated transition tuples in an auxiliary buffer.
+In the next step, we generate trajectories of the desired length by sampling actions uniformly at random from the buffer.
+Finally, we pass the collection of decorrelated training trajectories together with output trajectories to the data augmentation mechanism and train the attack classifiers with the paired trajectories in the individual and collective modes.
+Figure \ref{fig:cor-decor} compares the accuracy of the MIA in the correlated mode with that in the decorrelated mode for the three tasks.
+The plots depict that the adversary's accuracy in inferring RL training members decreases significantly upon decorrelating the training trajectories.
+The results show that despite the inevitable input decorrelation imposed by the replay buffer mechanism in the training phase of off-policy deep RL models, the temporal correlation in the training trajectories is channelled to the model output data points.
+Thus, the attack classifiers trained on temporally correlated training data points exhibit higher accuracy than those trained on decorrelated trajectories.